 Add 1 teaspoon of vanilla and 1 of sherry and a small piece of orange peel.
 Remove peel and when boiling again pour into the hot thermos bottle.

 Serve with a spoonful of cream in each cup.
-The cream may be carried in a separate bottle, and also more sugar.
+The cream may be carried in a separate bottle for picnics, and also more sugar.

 Take from the fire, and when nearly cold pour into a pitcher containing a large piece of ice.
 When very cold pour into the chilled thermos bottle.